General Manager Brad Treliving joined the Calgary Flames organization on April 28, 2014.

 During the 2001-02 season, he scored a career high 75 points, helping Jarome Iginla reach the 50 goal plateau for the first time in his career.
 Conroy continued to produce offensively and was a major contributor in the teams’ 2004

 Stanley Cup Playoffs run.
 After signing with Los Angeles during the summer of 2004, Craig returned to the Flames on January 30, 2007.

-Conroy concludes his playing career with a total of 1009 games by his name in the League’s record book; 507 of those games were played in a Flames uniform.
-On October 28th of this season, he celebrated his 1000 career game in front of the hometown fans at the Scotiabank Saddledome.
-During his 17-year career, he recorded 542 points including 182 goals while notching another 30 points in 81 playoff games.
+During his career, he amassed a total of 1009 games with 507 of those games being played in a Flames uniform.
+On October 28th last season, he celebrated his 1000th career game in front of the hometown fans at the Scotiabank

-Craig and his wife Jessie have three children; Taylor, Sophia and Sydney and will continue to make Calgary their year round home.
+Conroy and his wife Jessie have three daughters; Taylor, Sophia and Sydney.

 Director of Hockey Administration Mike Burke joined the Calgary Flames organization in 1992.

 Since the start of the 1994-95 season, when Burke moved to the hockey department and was promoted to his current position, he has been responsible for the administration of the hockey club.
-He continues to work closely with General Manager Jay Feaster and Senior Vice President and Assistant General Manager Michael Holditch in managing many facets of the Flames hockey organization.
+He continues to work closely with General Manager Brad Treliving and Senior Vice President and Assistant General Manager Michael Holditch in managing many facets of the Flames hockey organization.